renkindevbugs/Renkin/README.md

 Generation type:
 - Path detection on the application icon using Color Quantization *(experimental)*
-- Edge detection on the application icon using Canny Edge Detection *(experimental)*
 - Canny Edge detection on the application icon *(experimental)*
 - First Letter or Two Letters of the application name with Arcticons OTF font *(experimental)*
 - Application name with Arcticons OTF font *(experimental)*